CallmeQuant/CallmeQuant.github.io/_posts/2024-07-20-kalman-filter.md

 ---
 layout: post
-title: "A quick look at Kalman Filter"
+title: "A quick look at Kalman filter"
 author: "Binh Ho"
 categories: Statistics
 blurb: "The Kalman filter, a cornerstone in estimation theory, is a powerful algorithm that excels at inferring the hidden state of a system based on noisy measurements. "